Wedding Day Tips

 What Brides Wear for Their Beach Wedding

 Lightweight materials are the most comfortable and work better for a beach wedding.
-Any silhouette, except ball gown, will work!
+Any silhouette, except a ball gown, will work!
 Empire, sheath, and a-line wedding dresses allow the most flexibility for movement, but even trumpet and mermaid shapes are functional if made of the right material.
 One of the best things about a beach wedding is that can be casual, formal, or anything in between!

-Strapless beach wedding dress can look amazing, but you'll want to make sure the fit is right.
+A strapless beach wedding dress can look amazing, but you’ll want to make sure the fit is right.

 Strapless gowns are debatably the most popular style for brides.
 However, you might want to consider straps for a beach wedding dress.
 Halter, illusion, and spaghetti straps are popular options to consider.
-Unless you have a short dress, if the hemline picks up sand or gets wet, it will weigh everything down, increasing the chance that you’ll be pulling up a strapless dress every few minutes on your wedding day.
+Unless you have a short dress, if the hemline picks up sand or gets wet, it will weigh everything down, increasing the chance of pulling up a strapless dress every few minutes on your wedding day.

 Avoid long trains, long sleeves, and long veils.
 Less tends to be more when it comes to the amount of material.
-You’ll probably want to stay away from lots of layers, heavy beading, or extremely delicate materials that can easily catch and snag.
+You’ll want to stay away from lots of layers, heavy beading, or extremely delicate materials that can easily catch and snag.

 The Best Materials for a Beach Wedding Dress